 On the Bullet R1 roaster you choose a temperature for the preheating before you start up the roaster.
 If you watch it heat up, you will see after first reaching the chosen preheat temp it stay there for a long time fluctuating → that is to heat up the whole mass of the roaster.

 Choice of preheat temp

 Choose the preheat temperature according to batchsize (grams) and depending on when you want to reach First Crack (FC).
-And then consider that some beans easier get burned: lower density and naturals, like brazil.
+And then consider that some beans get burned easier: lower density and naturals, like Brazil.
 Whereas high-density and washed (like Kenyans) can tolerate higher heat.
 Also see Bean Characteristics below.

 Too low preheat temp will give a too late FC time.
 You cannot catch up during the roast by using high power (like P9).

 Too high preheat temp will give a too soon FC time / scorch the beans = roast the outer of the bean quicker than the inner.
 A FC start before 7 minutes is too soon.